Lqh09/AoU_SV_analysis/README.md

 - `variant.list`: Ordered list of variant IDs used in the analysis.

 ##### Casual variant identification
+`run_caviar.sh`: Processing all variant–gene pairs using the generated input files.

 ### SVs in LD with GWAS-significant SNVs  ###